webmaster98/price-monitor.com/README.md

 updates.
 This is only for early integration and testing purposes.
 * pformat_dec (optional): price format , 1=interger, 2=float default is 1

+### Return Value:

+The new prices of items for the given marketplace.
+Only items for which a new price could be calculated are returned.
+JSON format: key-value pairs of the form:
+[{'id': '<item_id>','new_price': <newPrice>}]
+CSV format: Column-separated by semicolons (;).
+The column names are id (the ite new price update) and old_price (the old current price)